 How can Heart Attack be Prevented?

-Heart Attacks may be prevented by:
+In many cases, Heart Attacks may be prevented by considering the following:

 - If overweight or obese, then physical activity and diet may be employed to maintain a reasonable weight loss plan.
 Being physically active can improve fitness and health

 - Cessation of smoking